macformula/racecar/docs/docs/firmware/flashing/index.md

 ![](img/setup_labelled.jpg)

-## Open CubeProgrammer
+## Open STM32CubeProgrammer

-You installed Cube Programmer when [Setting up your Development Environment](../dev-setup.md).
 Run the program.
 It will open to a screen like this:

 <figure markdown="span">
 ![](img/cubeprog_firstscreen.png){ width="100%" }